You have a crisp, new one hundred-dollar bill in your wallet.

 I’d totally invest in entrepreneurship.
 Lawn mower –> five neighbors as customers –> at $5 / month each –> $300 for 1st year.
 300% return on first year.

 The entrepreneurially-minded have much greater chances of financial success.
 Even if you think you’re not the entrepreneurial type, give it a shot.
 You don’t know how you’ll do until you try.
+You could even try with something as easy as to become and Uber driver.
+Pick up that side hustle and make extra cash in your free time to put towards your new business!

 If you travel a lot, spending your Benjamin on making your trips more efficient can help you save a bundle of money and time.